|

 nature of this type of firing process.

-Susie, my wife, quipped that this kiln building project epitomized the
+Susie, my wife, quipped at the time, this kiln building project epitomizes the

 concept of what optimism is all about - a sixty-six year old potter who